imrefazekas/connect-rest/README.md

 	'/inquire/alice/in/wonderland'

-or calling
+or using

 	'/inquire/oz/the/great/wizard'

-resulting to have the parameter 'book' with value
+paths.
+This results to have the parameter 'book' with value

-	'alice/in/wonderland' and 'oz/the/great/wizard'
+	'alice/in/wonderland' or 'oz/the/great/wizard'

 respectively.

-paths.
-Both HTTP calls will be directed to the same functionN service.
-In latter case, the '108' will be set as a parameter in the request object with the value of '108'.

 ## Context
 connect-rest also supports uri prefix if you want to put every REST function behind the same context: